urbas/play-essentials/README.md

 ### Custom authentication mechanism

 You can write your own authentication controller on top of the authentication infrastructure.

-Here's the generic login method:
+So, whatever authentication procedure you're going to introduce, you'll be using this generic login method:

 ```java
 auth().logIn(new PlessUser(userId, email, username, password));